Joshua Daniel Kirshner

 Biography

-Joshua Kirshner a senior lecturer (associate professor) in the department of environment and geography at York.
-His research and teaching draw on perspectives from human geography, urban and regional development studies, planning research and social theory to examine questions of resource governance, urban and environmental change, and the geographies of low-carbon transition.
+Joshua Kirshner is a senior lecturer (associate professor) in human geography at York.
+His research and teaching draw on critical perspectives in human geography, urban and regional development studies, planning research and social theory to examine questions of resource governance, urban and environmental change, and the geographies of low-carbon transition.
 He has researched these questions in various sectors, working at international levels and with colleagues in several countries across the world.
 Before coming to York, he held posts at Durham University (UK), and Rhodes University and University of Johannesburg, in South Africa.

-Joshua is a Co-investigator on the CESET project (Community Energy and the Sustainable Energy Transition in Ethiopia, Malawi and Mozambique), supported by UKRI-GCRF.
-He co-led a two-year project on improving electricity grid access and reliability in urban Mozambique funded by the UK Foreign, Commonwealth & Development Office (FCDO).
-His current work focuses on energy transitions in low and middle-income countries and explores three interrelated themes.
+Joshua is a Co-investigator on the CESET project (Community Energy and the Sustainable Energy Transition in Ethiopia, Malawi and Mozambique), supported by ESRC/GCRF.
+He co-led a two-year project on improving electricity grid access and reliability in urban Mozambique funded by FCDO (the UK Foreign, Commonwealth & Development Office).
+His current work focuses on the planning, politics and political economy of energy transition in low- and middle-income countries.
+Key research themes include:

-• A third area of research looks at emerging economies and their engagement in green technology sectors, including the geopolitical dimensions of technology cooperation and planning for distributed systems, and the continuing effects of decolonisation on how the energy transition is carried out locally.
+• The role of emerging economies and (re)emerging development donors in green technology sectors, South-South cooperation, and the continuing effects of decolonisation on how the energy transition is carried out locally.

-Other areas of expertise include regional development, migration, social inclusion, urban climate responses, and histories of urban infrastructure.
+Other areas of expertise include regional development, migration and social integration, urban climate responses, anti-extractivism, and histories of urban infrastructure.
 His research and teaching have spanned several regions including Southern and West Africa, Latin America and North America and combine critical theory with participatory methods for social learning and change.
-Josh's work has shed light on urban environmental planning and policy in understudied, yet growing, resource-rich urban regions, including in lowland Bolivia and central Mozambique, and their global linkages.
+Josh's work has drawn attention to urban and environmental planning and policy in understudied, yet growing, resource-rich urban regions, in places as diverse as Tete, in central Mozambique, Santa Cruz, in the Bolivian lowlands, and Alagoas, northeast Brazil.
 He has received project funding from various funding bodies including UK Research Councils (ESRC, NERC), government agencies (UK Aid, US Fulbright Commission), and foundations such as the British Academy, Atlantic Philanthropies, and Tinker Foundation.

 Projects